Another Very Encouraging Early Sign in Phillies' Rotation

 Sanchez, meanwhile, looked like he was ready for Opening Day last weekend.
 He had everything working in a two-inning stint against the Blue Jays, generating whiffs on all seven changeups he threw, including a nasty one that got a rise out of Vladimir Guerrero Jr.

-Sanchez is the Phillies’ likely Opening Day starter after delivering one of the best starting pitching seasons in team history — a 2.50 ERA in 202 innings with elite strikeout, walk, home run and groundball numbers.
+Sanchez is the Phillies' likely Opening Day starter after delivering one of the best starting pitching seasons the team has ever had — a 2.50 ERA in 202 innings with elite strikeout, walk, home run and groundball numbers.

 His acquisition and extension have quickly turned into one of the best trades and contracts in franchise history.